GratitechInc/GenPyUTM-API/README.md

 Requirements:

-Python3;
+Python3,

-SwaggerGen;
+SwaggerGen,

-External internet access to: access GitHub and to download the most recent NASA/UTM-API OpenAPI specifications;
+External internet access to: access GitHub and to download the most recent NASA/UTM-API OpenAPI specifications,

 Bandit: to scan for security vulnerabilities